philbowles/PangolinMQTT/docs/bugs.md

 MQTT QoS depends on a "handshake" protocol of packet exchange.
 At QoS1 I send PUBLISH server replies PUBACK for example.
 Both PUBLISH and PUBACK are merely lumps of data - *which may get fragmented* and we already know AsyncMqttClient *does not reassemble fragments*.
 So how can it possibly recognise a control packet split over a fragment boundary?
 It does not take Sherlock Holmes to deduce that if it can't recognise a control packet, it can't do QoS *at all* let alone "properly".

-Except of course in the "lucky" cases where no particularly troublesome combination of message size, buffer size and send/recieve rate conspire to always put whole control packets "on the wire".
+Except of course in the "lucky" cases where no particularly troublesome combination of message size, buffer size and send/receive rate conspire to always put whole control packets "on the wire".
 In the "random" cases where they *do* - it will fail.

 ## QoS 1/2 Protocol Violation - no message resend

-AsyncMqttClient makes no attempt whatsover to conform with MQTT-4.4.0-1 and resend failed QoS1 and/or 2 transactions on reconnect:
+AsyncMqttClient makes no attempt whatsoever to conform with MQTT-4.4.0-1 and resend failed QoS1 and/or 2 transactions on reconnect:

 ![pv2mqtt](../assets/pv2mqtt.jpg)